zainabmelh/guide-articles/articles/Miscellaneous/git-behind-a-proxy-server/index.md

 ---
-title: "Git Behind A Proxy Server"
+title: Git Behind A Proxy Server
-parent: "to-be-sorted"
 ---
 **Use-cases**

 You might need to modify `git` commands that access (to update and read from) remote repositories if your internet access is through a [proxy server](https://en.wikipedia.org/wiki/Proxy_server).